ibhagwan/dots/README-vim.md

 :earlier {time}             " revert a file to earlier time, e.g. `earlier 1m` :later {time}               " revert a file to later time
 <ctrl-l>                    " clear status message window (error messages, search, etc)
+:<ctrl-b>                   " go to start of line in command line mode :<ctrl-e>                   " go to end of line in command line mode
 ```

 ## <a id="ctrl-r-and-the-expression-register">Ctrl-R and the Expression Register</a>